tom-bbc/AI-Safety-and-Alignment/Experiments/transformerlens-interpretability/Mechanistic Interpretability Quickstart.md

   * We can use the CircuitsVis library (above) to visualise the attention pattern of all attention heads in each layer of a given model on a given input sequence.
   * To do this, use the `attention.attention_patterns` function that takes input of the attention head patterns and string tokens of the input sequence.
   * For models with causal attention (attention can only look backwards) this fill plot a series of triangular charts of the attention patterns.
+  * There are three basic patterns that appear within the visualised attention patterns:
+    * Previous token heads - main attention patterns are on the preceeding token.
+    * Current token heads - attention mainly on the current token.
+    * First token heads - mainly attend to the first token in the sequence.
+The first token is often used as the 'resting' position for heads that only sometimes activate, as attention probabilities must sum to 1.
+* Induction heads:
+  * **Induction head circuit:** the induction circuit consists of a previous token head in layer 0 and an induction head in layer 1, where the induction head learns to attend to the token immediately after copies of the current token via K-Composition with the previous token head.
+Hence, induction heads cannot form in a single layer model.
+  * Induction heads seem to be responsible for the vast majority of **in-context learning** - the ability to use far back tokens in the context to predict the next token.
+This is a significant way in which transformers outperform older architectures like RNNs or LSTMs.
+  * They develop fairly suddenly in a phase change (from about 2B to 4B training tokens) and are responsible for a significant loss decrease, so much so that there's a visible bump in the loss curve when they develop.
+  * This core circuit seems to be used in a bunch of more sophisticated settings, such as translation or few-shot learning.
+  *